EminDeveloper/DesignPatterns/README.md

 5. Facade Pattern
 Providing an interface to a set of interfaces.
+Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities.

+This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes.

 6. Flyweight Pattern
 Reusing an object by sharing it.